sccn/sccn.github.io/plugins/SIFT/Chapter-2.-Introduction.md

 website, release version, and license.
-Although these toolboxes provide a number of well-written and useful functions, most lack integration within a more comprehensive framework for EEG signal processing (the exceptions being Fieldtrip's routines, and TSA, which integrates into the Biosig EEG/MEG processing suite).
+Although these toolboxes provide a number of well-written and useful functions, most lack integration within a more comprehensive framework for EEG signal processing (the exceptions being FieldTrip's routines, and TSA, which integrates into the Biosig EEG/MEG processing suite).
 Furthermore, many of these may implement only one or two (often bivariate) connectivity measures, lack tools for sophisticated visualization, or lack robust statistics or